Sammy Adjei: International career

 Adjei was the first-choice goalkeeper for the national side until 2006, when Richard Kingson rose to prominence.
 Adjei was named in Ghana's squad for the 2006 African Cup of Nations in Egypt and 2006 World Cup squad on 13 May 2006.
 Adjei made one appearance on the tournament, as a substitute, when the first choice goalkeeper Richard Kingson was taken off with an injury.

 On 24 March 2007, Adjei manned the post for Ghana against Austria in a FIFA International friendly in Graz.
 He was however injured in a collision with an Austrian striker in the first half and was taken to the hospital.
 Kingson was brought on to replace him.
 He was again called up to join the Ghana national team in the 2008 Africa Cup of Nations as the second choice goal keeper, after which he retired from international football.
 However he received a recall for Ghana's Africa Cup of Nations qualifying match against Congo.
+Sammy however expressed interest in joining the current Blackstars squad to USA/Canada for the 2026 World Cup but not much have been heard from the coach of the Blackstars nor Sammy Adjei himself as to whether he's still fit or not.